stuartleeks/vscode-docs/docs/runtimes/nodejs.md

 typings install express serve-static express-serve-static-core --ambient
 ```

 >**Tip:** You can download multiple definition files by combining them on the command line, as you can see from the Express typings above.
-We need to install the typings for Express and also it's references.
+We need to install the typings for Express and also its references.

 Notice how VS Code now understands what `__dirname` is, based on the metadata from the `node.d.ts` file.
 Even more exciting, you can get full IntelliSense against the Node.js framework.
 For example, you can require `http` and get full IntelliSense against the `http` class as you type in Visual Studio Code.